 Set in Edwardian England, Howards End features three very different families from vastly different social classes interacting and meeting through chance encounters.
-The Basts, Schlegels and Wilcoxes all find their lives intertwined in this new BBC1 period drama – but who is playing them?
+The Basts, Schlegels and Wilcoxes all find their lives intertwined in this BBC period drama – but who is playing them?

 Meet the cast of EM Forster’s Edwardian tale brought to life…

 Margaret Schlegel – an intelligent, idealistic woman ahead of her time – finds herself in an unlikely relationship with her late friend’s widower, Henry Wilcox